ronin-rb/ronin/man/ronin-grep.1.md

   Searches for all AWS access key IDs.

 `--aws-secret-access-key`
-  Searches for all AWS secret access key.
+  Searches for all AWS secret access keys.

 `-A`, `--api-key`
   Searches for all API keys (MD5, SHA1, SHA256, SHA512, AWS access key ID, or